Frequently asked questions

-Yes. we only use fully sustainable palm fruit oil, 100% certified by the Roundtable on Sustainable Palm Oil (RSPO).
+Yes.
+We only use fully sustainable palm fruit oil in Nairn's branded products - 100% certified by the Roundtable on Sustainable Palm Oil (RSPO).
 This RSPO website shows you that we have to prove to an external auditor that we have purchased enough sustainable palm fruit oil to make all the stock that we sell where we state the use of sustainable palm.

-We also have to prove that we keep it separate in our storage areas and that all recipes are correct as well as checking that our suppliers are certified with RSPO every week.
-Our certificate was renewed recently with no non-conformances.
+We also have to prove that we keep it separate in our storage areas and that all recipes are correct as well as regularly checking that our suppliers are certified with RSPO.
+Our certificate is reviewed and renewed by RSPO annually.

 You’ll see on the RSPO website here the difference between the different grades of certification.
-At Nairn’s we use palm fat which meets the standard for the segregation model, so we can be absolutely sure that the palm fat we buy has always been kept separate from non-certified palm products.
+In Nairn's branded products, we use palm fat which meets the standard for the segregation model, so we can be absolutely sure that the palm fat we buy has always been kept separate from non-certified palm products.